vuestorefront/shopware-pwa/packages/composables/README.md

 # Shopware PWA composables

+> [!WARNING]
+> Deprecated.
+This package is deprecated.
+Look out for the new project [Showpare Composable Frontends](https://frontends.shopware.com/).
+>
+> Direct replacement of this package is [@shopware/composables](https://npmjs.com/package/@shopware/composables) package

 Vue 3 composables dedicated for Shopware.
 Package implements Vue Storefront Next architecture and provides agnostic composables for eCommerce logic.